This section describes the architecture of a Neo4j HA cluster.

 If the master goes down another member will be elected and have its role switched from slave to master after quorum (see below) has been reached within the cluster.
 When the new master has performed its role switch, it will broadcast its availability to all the other members of the cluster.
 Normally a new master is elected and started within seconds.
 During this time no writes can take place

 A cluster must have quorum to elect a new master.
 Quorum is defined as: more than 50% of active cluster members.
-A simple rule of thumb when designing a cluster is: A cluster that must be able to tolerate n master instance failures requires 2n+1 instances to satisfy quorum and allow elections to take place.
+A rule of thumb when designing a cluster is: A cluster that must be able to tolerate n master instance failures requires 2n+1 instances to satisfy quorum and allow elections to take place.
 Therefore, the simplest valid cluster size is three instances, which allows for a single master failure.

 Data branching can be caused in two different ways: